jhapalak/cutt/README.rst

 The Problem: Timetable, why you hate me?
 ========================================
-The timetables provided on the university's website are hard to read.
-For example, here's a screenshot of a timetable as seen on the university's
+The timetables provided on the university's website are hard to read:
-website:

 .. image:: Documentation/images/before.png
 	:align: center